PWR007: Disable the implicit declaration of variables and procedures

 The division operation will now use floating-point arithmetic, producing a correct result:

-$ gfortran solution.f90 -o solution
+$ gfortran solution_variable.f90 -o solution

 $ ./solution